Programs Target Dating Violence Among Teens

 The Women’s Center, which operates a Pottstown area office at 1800 E. High St., Sanatoga, is a volunteer community organization that focuses on freeing individuals from domestic violence and other forms of abuse.
 Although February and Valentines Day are usually associated with romance and love, the center also is using the coming month to ensure area residents – and particularly teens and their parents – guard against dating violence.

-Driving that message home to Pottsgrove High and Middle school students also will be the mission next month of the network, an organization of individuals and representatives from more than 90 local agencies and businesses interested in solving community problems and meeting its needs.
-Executive Director Holly Parker said the network is scheduled to sponsor “Tie A kNOT In Dating Violence” programs at the schools.
+Driving that message home to area school students also will be the mission next month of the network, an organization of individuals and representatives from more than 90 local agencies and businesses interested in solving community problems and meeting its needs.
+Executive Director Holly Parker said the network is scheduled to sponsor “Tie A kNOT In Dating Violence” programs during assemblies.

 - Download a copy of TCN’s program flyer, here.